xiaopan233/Mybb-XSS_SQL_RCE-POC/README.md

 </br>

-Now Our evil js **1.js** is injected successful.Then we should wait an Admin browsed this Post with loggined admin page.
+Now Our evil js **1.js** is injected successful.Then we should wait an Admin browsed this Post with loggined admin page cookie.

 *Notice that the Admin user have no necessary loggin the forum page.*